 The campaign encouraged “customers who would like to subscribe to a local, residential fiber internet service” to visit the website to fill out an interest form which was available to all, in Spanish and English.
 An effort was made to keep the form as fair, as factual, and as brief as possible, but it was important to explain what was involved in cutting the cord for those unfamiliar with the process.
 Potential advantages and disadvantages were included, but neither was exaggerated.

-Responses were screened to exclude duplicates and incorrect addresses and to include households that could be served as part of the $30 million investment.
+Responses were screened to exclude duplicates and incorrect addresses and to include households that could be served as part of the potential investment.

 Findings & Results

-Results indicate that less than one-out-of-ten (6.0%) of the 15,278 residential households within HG&E’s service territory reported they would be willing to subscribe to residential fiber internet, while 94.0% were either not willing (0.4%), or did not complete the interest form (93.6%).
+Results indicate that less than one-out-of-ten (7.0%) of residential households within HG&E’s service territory reported they would be willing to subscribe to residential fiber internet, while 93.0% were either not willing, or did not complete the interest form.

 A significant portion of customers who completed the interest form (69.5%) reported they are unhappy with their current provider and their current provider is too expensive.
 These customers indicated they would switch if HG&E offered a lower cost alternative.
 Based on the required costs to implement and maintain fiber optic internet in the service territory, HG&E estimates that it would not be able to offer a significantly below market rate for FTTH internet access due to the cost of the overall investment and the continual upgrades necessary to maintain an up-to-date network capable of meeting changing customer needs.